You can read an example, step-by-step, of the process below being implemented on a WordPress site here.

 By setting this option to "true", Ezoic's caching application overrides third-party cache control headers to provide users with optimal caching and improve site speed.

 In addition, "Force caching by device type" settings ensure that all devices experience the optimal caching settings.
 Often, plugins have a setting that is not known to be enabled that differentiates caching rules by device type, causing "cache error / cache disabled" to appear in this report.

 Below is a screenshot of the Ezoic caching report, which can be found at:

 Ezoic's Big Data Analytics > Site Speed tab > Caching > Ezoic Caching

 If Ezoic caching is working properly, generally you will see in your Ezoic Caching report:

 Many external scripts or plugins that are designed to “speed up a website” implement mechanisms that prevent Ezoic from implementing the best practices above even though the overrides are enabled.

 The best way to handle this is by disabling any caching plugins or site speed technologies enabled on your site.
-Here’s a list of compatibility conflicts that could arise.
-Generally, all can be replaced by the free features provided by Ezoic’s Site Speed Accelerator (see step 4).
+Generally, all can be replaced by the free features provided by Leap.

 It’s also possible your host has a built-in CDN enabled.
 Sometimes, this can be disabled by logging into your host and toggling off the CDN or caching features from your website dashboard.
 You can also contact your host and ask if they are able to do this manually.